Strathglass Shinty Club: History

 The club has never made it to the Camanachd Cup final, most recently falling at the semi-final stage to Inveraray on 25 August 2007.
 The club won the Balliemore Cup for the third time in 2009 by defeating Kinlochshiel 5–1 at the Meadows in Rothesay.
 Garry Reid stepped down at the end of the season and was replaced by Brian MacKay, the second team manager to that point.
 He was replaced, in turn, by Steve Harvey.

 After a terrible season, which saw them struggle to field their second team, Strathglass ended up at the bottom of North Division One.
 The club avoided relegation after the Camanachd Association was convinced not to hold a winner-takes-all playoff with North Division Two team, Glengarry.

 Robert Geddes was reappointed manager of the first team for the 2012 season.
 Callum Duff, a former player, returned to the club as an assistant in 2012 but became manager for the 2013 season.
 This was also accompanied with a recruitment drive to improve on Strathglass' recent poor form.
 However, Duff did not last and the players had to take on the management role themselves.
 The club re-established itself in North One, and finished a close second to Newtonmroe in 2016 under Dave Balharry's management.
 Balharry continued in post into 2017 as Strathglass successfully petitioned to be promoted to the National Division structure.

-The club has struggled to field a strong second team in recent years, in 2014 the club took the decision to withdraw the reserves from league competition but still compete in cup competition.
+The club has struggled to field a strong second team in recent years, in 2014 the club decided to withdraw the reserves from league competition but still compete in cup competition.
 The club restarted their second team on a full-time basis in 2017.

 2013 was a successful year for the women's side with them lifting the Marine Harvest Challenge Cup for sides outside the National Division.
 This good form was continued in 2014 when they retained their title, and 2015 saw them crowned Marine Harvest National 2 League Winners.